 Injection therapy of facial skin by mesotherapy (1 zone)

-Mesotherapy is a technique in which special cocktails of vitamins, hyaluronic acid, amino acids, and microelements are injected under the skin to improve its condition.
-The procedure hydrates, strengthens, and rejuvenates the skin, stimulates collagen and elastin production, enhances tone, and improves skin color.
+Mesotherapy is a cosmetic procedure involving the intradermal or subcutaneous administration of active substances such as vitamins, hyaluronic acid, and amino acids, aimed at improving skin condition.
+The procedure helps hydrate, nourish, and rejuvenate the skin, stimulates collagen and elastin production, improves skin tone, and enhances complexion.

 Indications